 Jane teaches our Thursday evening weapons classes with Mark Zwagerman.
 She emphasizes solid, basic aikido and weapons training.
 Jane also emphasizes having fun in training.

 Jane has been training for over 20 years, and holds black belts in aikido and Seibukan jujutsu.
 She loves to train and travels to other dojos on a regular basis.

 Jane is a retired travel agent and has traveled throughout the world extensively.
 In fact, Jane continues to love visiting exotic and amazing places.

-Jane Hill actively trains with her teacher, Michael Friedl Sensei (Aikido of Ashland, Oregon) and, when possible, Frank Doran Shihan (Aikido West in Redwood City).
+Jane Hill actively trains with her teacher, Michael Friedl Shihan (Aikido of Ashland, Oregon) and, when possible, Frank Doran Shihan (Aikido West in Redwood City).
 Up until Aikido’Ka opened, Jane Hill was a member of Mountain Wind Aikido in Nevada City, California and a student of Jan Kirkpatrick Sensei.

 Asia Currie, Nidan (2nd Degree Black Belt)